Global and local properties of finite groups with only finitely many central units in their integral group ring: Existence of groups

 \end{remark}

-\centerline{\bf Acknowledgements:} We are grateful to Urban Jezernik, Gabriel Navarro, Inder Bir Singh Passi and {\'A}ngel del R{\'i}o for very interesting discussions.
-We want to thank J{\"u}rgen M{\"u}ller for providing us with the Sylow $3$-subgroups of the sporadic simple groups.
-The fourth author is thankful to Eric Jespers and FWO for the local hospitality provided for stay at VUB which played a vital role in the outcome of this paper.
+{\bf Acknowledgements.}\ We are grateful to Urban Jezernik, Gabriel Navarro, Inder Bir Singh Passi and {\'A}ngel del R{\'i}o for very interesting discussions.
+We want to thank J{\"u}rgen M{\"u}ller for providing us with the Sylow $3$-subgroups of some sporadic simple groups.
+We are grateful to Benjamin Sambale for the proof of the improved Theorem~\ref{prop:rational_classes_vs_characters}.
+The fourth author is thankful to Eric Jespers and FWO for the local hospitality provided for stay at Vrije Universiteit Brussel, which played a vital role in the outcome of this paper.
 We want to thank Adalbert and Victor Bovdi for pointing out the existence of the articles \cite{Pat78,Bov87} to us.
+We wish to thank the reviewers for suggesting changes that improved the readability of the paper.